Menthalion/FateProvidence/README.md

 ### Stunt families
 Stunt families act as narrative license like aspects, but cannot be invoked.
 They need to be bought with refresh points; since each stunt family added doubles the narrative license to use all ranked skills, refresh costs doubles as well: 1 for the first, 2 for the second, 4 for the third...

 Aspects cannot be used directly as the root of a skill family.
 This is to prevent aspect loss / change to conflict with stunt development.
 Aspects are also encouraged to be combinations, while stunt families should be very broad but distinct entities.
-Stunt families can mirror
+Stunt families can mirror specific sides of aspects though.

 #### Stunt family limit tracker
 Stunt families can have a tracker to limit the use of specific skills belonging to the family.
 The description of these skills should include the limit cost per use.
 The limit tracker should contain a size and description of the consequences when this is filled up, as well as how points can be replenished.